John Panozzo

-Early life and career
+Early life

-Panozzo grew up in the Roseland neighborhood, the south side of Chicago, Illinois, with his fraternal twin brother, Chuck (born 90 minutes apart).
+Panozzo was born to Tranquinino Panozzo and Elizabeth Lofrano Panozzo, both of whom were of Italian descent, and grew up in the Roseland neighborhood, the south side of Chicago, Illinois, with his fraternal twin brother, Chuck (born 20 minutes apart).
+Chuck and John also have an older sister, Emily.
 At age 7, the twins took musical lessons from their uncle in which John took an interest in drums and percussion.
 They attended Catholic school and eventually they were part of a three-piece band in which John played drums and Chuck played guitar.
 They would play weddings at age 12 and were paid $15 apiece.

+Styx

-Then, in 1961, John, Chuck, and their neighbor, Dennis DeYoung, formed a band called The Tradewinds in which John played drums, Chuck played guitar, and Dennis played the accordion and sang.
+In 1961, John, Chuck, and their neighbor, Dennis DeYoung, formed a band called The Tradewinds in which John played drums, Chuck played guitar, and Dennis played the accordion and sang.
 They played local gigs at bars and began gaining popularity as a garage band on the city's South Side.
 In 1968, Chuck switched to bass and they added guitarists/vocalists James "J.Y."
-Young and John Curulewski, changing their name to TW4.
+Young and John Curulewski, changing their name to TW4 (shortened from "Trade Winds Four").
 The band signed to Wooden Nickel Records and changed their name to Styx.

-Panozzo was active in Styx from 1972 - 1984, when the band went on hiatus.
+The band's only number one in the US was "Babe", released in 1979.
+Other successful songs by Styx include "Mr. Roboto", "Show Me the Way", "The Best of Times", "Don't Let It End", "Lady", and "Come Sail Away".

 In 1993, Panozzo played drums on two tracks for guitarist/vocalist James Young's solo album Out on a Day Pass.

-Illness and death

-Years of excessive drinking began to take a toll on his liver.
-In 1996, as Styx was about to embark on its first tour with the classic line-up since 1983, John fell seriously ill and began battling cirrhosis of the liver, eventually dying of gastrointestinal hemorrhaging and cirrhosis in Chicago on July 16, 1996; he was 47 years old.

-Tribute

-The band dedicated their 1996 Return to Paradise tour to him.
-Tommy Shaw, who had earlier replaced Curulewski, wrote the song "Dear John" as the band's final tribute to Panozzo.

-Gear

-Panozzo used Premier drums during the band's early years then switched to Tama drums by late 1978.
-He also played Zildjian cymbals.
+Death

+He died of gastrointestinal hemorrhaging and cirrhosis in Chicago due to alcoholism on July 16, 1996.